Applications for the 2025 cohort

 Pre-Master Bonus

-We're proud to confirm that all our 2023-cohort students who attended our PreMaster Program obtained a special bonus worth 100 EUR for each gained ECTS credit (credits are awarded after successfully passing a course examination).
-That means they obtained up to 1,200 EUR for the first part of the PreMaster Program (consisting of 12 ECTS credits).
-Regarding the forthcoming 2024 edition of our PreMaster Program, we expect to award a similar contribution for an amount of around 1,000 EUR per student.
-Note that contributions are paid at some point during the academic year.
+We're proud to confirm that since the 2022 edition, all our students who attended our PreMaster Program have been awarded a special bonus worth 100 EUR for each ECTS credit gained (credits are awarded after successfully passing a course examination).
+That means that in the past editions, they obtained up to 1,200 EUR for the first part of the PreMaster Program (consisting of 12 ECTS credits).

 Contribution to travel and installation costs provided by the University of L'Aquila

-By submitting your application before February 29, 2024 (1 pm Italy time), you will automatically be considered for a contribution to travel and installation costs provided by the University of L'Aquila worth EUR 3,000; EUR 2,500 for students residing in a Programme (roughly said, EU) country.
+Details.
+By submitting your application before March 5, 2025 (1 pm Italy time), you will automatically be considered for a contribution to travel and installation costs provided by the University of L'Aquila worth around EUR 3,000.

-The number of scholarships allocated to the MathMods programme has not been defined yet.
-However, note that for the 2023 cohort, it was around 15.
+Number of scholarships.
+The number of scholarships allocated to our programme has not been defined yet.
+However, consider that in 2024, our network has been assigned 32 scholarships in total for our 3 programmes.

 How to apply?
-No additional application is required.
-The University's overall ranking (which will involve all the other international students enrolling in other UAQ international programmes) will be based on our own ranking.
-If you're selected, you will receive an award notification via email from the office in charge (International Relations Office of the University of L'Aquila) typically in July.
+No additional application is required on your side.
+The University's overall ranking (which will involve all the other UAQ international students) will be based on our ranking.
+If selected, you will receive an award notification via email from the office in charge (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) typically in June-July.
+Contributions are expected to be paid by the end of December.

 Erasmus+ Grant support for Students Mobility for Study (KA131)

-Not to be confused with Erasmus Mundus (EMJMD) scholarships!
+Not to be confused with Erasmus Mundus (EMJM) scholarships!

-All our international students can benefit from Erasmus+ grants KA131 (Mobility for Study), provided by the EU via the University of L'Aquila and/or the University of Hamburg, to finance up to 12 months spent on mobility abroad.
+Details.
+All our international students can benefit from Erasmus+ grants KA131 (Mobility for Study)provided by the EU via the University of L'Aquila, to finance up to 12 months spent on mobility abroad.
 This means that such a grant will help you cover:

 • Your Semester 2 expenses in Hamburg, financed by the University of L'Aquila

-• Your Semester 3 expenses in Hamburg or Nice, financed by the University of L'Aquila
+• Your Semester 3 expenses in Hamburg, Hannover, Granada or Nice, financed by the University of L'Aquila

 • Up to 3,000 EUR per year as allowance

-• Up to 600 EUR max. per 10 months on mobility abroad (not awarded if you have already received a greater or equal amount by the University)
+• Up to 600 EUR max. per 10 months on mobility abroad (not awarded if you have already received for your mobility an amount that is greater or equal from the University).

-Note, such a grant is usually paid in 2 instalments: 1) a very small part at the end of December; 2) at some point in the summer.
+Note, such a grant is usually paid in 2 instalments: 1) a very small part (less than 1,000 EUR) at the end of December; 2) at some point in the following summer.

 How to apply?
 The application usually opens in August.
 Scholarships are addressed to students from low-income families.
 A few more details will be provided via email by us.
-For more direct support, you may refer to our Alumni Association.
+For more direct support, you may refer to our Alumni Association starting in August.

 Fees